fossasia/susi_installer/README.md

 Installation of some of these packages requires adding an extra repository for `pip3` using `--extra-index-url https://repo.fury.io/fossasia/`.
-This is done automatically by the `install-dependencies` script.
+This is done automatically by the `install-requirements` script.

-### Installation of dependencies
+### Installation of requirements

-The provided script `install-dependencies` checks that the above mentioned programs are available, checks the version number of the available `pip3` binary, updating it if necessary using `pip3` itself, and then uses `pip3` to install the missing dependencies.
+The provided script `install-requirements` checks that the above mentioned programs are available, checks the version number of the available `pip3` binary, updating it if necessary using `pip3` itself, and then uses `pip3` to install the missing requirements.

 The script uses `sudo` to obtain `root` rights to install the necessary Python libraries.